Table of Contents

 OTHER MAIN FESTIVALS OF NEPAL

 JANUARY – SWETA MACHHENDRANATH SNAN

 During a week-long ceremony, the Sweta (white) Machhendranath is bathed, oiled, and painted.
 He receives a visit from the goddess Kumari at this ornate shrine close to Asan Tol.
 Music, sacrifices, and prayers for rain during planting season all satisfy this god.

 JANUARY – MAGHE SANKRANTI

-This festival is celebrated to worship the god Vishnu who is thanked for his efforts in making the days longer and warmer from the Magh month of the Nepali Calendar.
-Devotees take bath in holy rivers, eat pulao (rice cooked with lentils, dried fruits, and peas).
-This festival is observed on the first day of the Magh Month, this celebration is celebrated.
+This event is held in honor of the god Vishnu, who is revered for his role in expanding and warming the days starting in the Magh month of the Nepali calendar.
+Devotees bathe in sacred waters and consume pulao (rice cooked with lentils, dried fruits, and peas).
+On the first day of the Magh Month, this celebration is celebrated.

 FEBRUARY – LOSAR